-Your DACA client who recently married a U.S. citizen (USC).
-Unfortunately, she didn't travel with DACA advance parole before USCIS stopped accepting such applications in September 2017.
-Because she originally came to the U.S. without inspection, unless she is protected under 245(i), she will have to consular process.
+Your client who recently married a U.S. citizen (USC) also just lost DACA after getting a DUI.
+She never traveled with DACA advance parole.
+Because she originally came to the U.S. without inspection, unless she is protected under 245(i), she will have to consular process in order to immigrate through her USC spouse.

 You meet with a prospective client who originally came to the U.S. five years ago on a B-2 visa and has never left.
 He has an approved I-130 visa petition through his permanent resident (LPR) spouse that is now current.
 While he meets the "inspected and admitted or paroled" requirement, he still cannot adjust status as long his spouse remains an LPR because he is barred under 245(c) for having failed to continuously maintain lawful status.
-If he had 245(i) protection, he could overcome this 245(c) bar.
+If he had 245(i) protection, he could overcome this 245(c) bar now, without having to wait for his spouse to naturalize.

 Your undocumented client is in removal proceedings after an arrest for a DUI.
-He has been living in the U.S. for more than a decade and has a USC wife and young USC kids, but proving exceptional and extremely unusual hardship in order to win a Cancellation of Removal case will be difficult.
+He has been living in the U.S. for more than a decade and has a USC wife and young USC kids, but proving exceptional and extremely unusual hardship in order to win a cancellation of removal case will be difficult.
 He came to the U.S. without inspection when he was 17, and has never left.
 If he has 245(i), he could pursue adjustment instead of cancellation.